-When you want a hearty broccoli salad recipe but you don’t want the sugar and carbs to go with it, then you’ll absolutely love this low-carb keto broccoli salad!
+When you want a hearty cold broccoli salad recipe but you don’t want the sugar and carbs to go with it, then you’ll absolutely love this low-carb keto broccoli salad with bacon.

 When I think of holiday dinners and summer potlucks, broccoli salad always seems to be on our family table.
 Come to think of it, for two decades now I’ve been getting assigned broccoli salad for every occasion, I have this recipe down pat.